Shasthojoy/lycheejs-guide/engine/core/Environments.md

 projects as `variant` set to `library` and include them to create an A/B test or fork to another project.

+### Active Environments

 All running Environments (in their deserialized form) are tracked in the globally accessible `lychee.ENVIRONMENTS` constant.
 Injected Environments that were loaded as `build` types are also tracked.
 This way each and every dependency can be simulated, serialized and recreated on every peer-side.

+The default Environment (accessible via `lychee.environment`) is used to export Definitions automatically to.
+The `lychee.define()` method in each Definition's Implementation will automatically dispatch itself to the `environment.define(definition)` method.
+This way it is possible to have multiple definitions with the same identifier for multiple (sandboxed) environments for multiple platforms.

+When using multiple Environments in parallel, it is heavily recommended to sandbox it by setting `sandbox` to `true`.
+This ensures that nothing on the `global` scope will leak out and accidentially influence other environments.

 ## Basic Example